inmanta/inmanta-core/docs/lsm/partial_compiles/partial_compiles.rst

 In practice, we do this by putting all ``Resources`` in the ``ResourceSet`` of the owning entity.

 .. digraph:: resource_sets_generic_good
-    :caption: Resource Sets for Router example with 2 Routers with each 2 ports.
+    :caption: Resource Sets for the Router example with 2 Routers with each 1 port.

     subgraph cluster_services {
         "NullResource(name=r1)" [shape=rectangle];